Created by CK-12 Foundation/Adapted by Christine Miller

 10.5 Summary

-• Hair is a filament that grows from a in the of the skin.
-It consists mainly of tightly packed, keratin-filled cells called .
+- Hair is a filament that grows from a hair follicle in the dermis of the skin.
+It consists mainly of tightly packed, keratin-filled cells called keratinocytes.
 The human body is almost completely covered with hair follicles.

-• The part of a hair that is within the follicle is the .
+- The part of a hair that is within the follicle is the hair root.
 This is the only living part of a hair.
-The part of a hair that is visible above the skin surface is the .
+The part of a hair that is visible above the skin surface is the hair shaft.
 It consists of dead cells.

-• A hair shaft has three zones: the outermost zone called the ; the middle zone called the ; and the innermost zone called the .
+- A hair shaft has three zones: the outermost zone called the cuticle; the middle zone called the cortex; and the innermost zone called the medulla.

-• Genetically controlled, visible characteristics of hair include hair colour, hair texture, and the extent of balding in adult males. ( and/or ) is the pigment that gives hair its colour.
+- Genetically controlled, visible characteristics of hair include hair colour, hair texture, and the extent of balding in adult males.
+Melanin (eumelanin and/or pheomelanin) is the pigment that gives hair its colour.
 Aspects of hair texture include curl pattern, thickness, and consistency.

-• Functions of head hair include providing insulation and protecting skin on the head from .
+- Functions of head hair include providing insulation and protecting skin on the head from UV light.
 Hair everywhere on the body has an important sensory function.
-Hair in and protects the eyes from dust, dirt, sweat, and other potentially harmful substances.
+Hair in eyelashes and eyebrows protects the eyes from dust, dirt, sweat, and other potentially harmful substances.
 The eyebrows also play a role in nonverbal communication.

 10.5 Review Questions